oracle-livelabs/partner-solutions/software-analysis-with-pitsscon/query-and-analyze-graph/query-and-analyze-graph.md

      </copy>
      ```

-    The above PGQL query fetches the first some elements of the graph and displays them.
+    The above PGQL query fetches some elements of the graph and displays them.
     The **MATCH** clause specifies a graph pattern.
-    - `(s)` is the source node
+    - `(n)` is the source node
-    - `[t]` is an edge
+    - `[e]` is an edge
-    - `->` indicates the edge direction, that is, from the source `s` to a destination `d`
+    - `->` indicates the edge direction, that is, from the source `n` to a destination `m`
-    - `(d)` is the destination node
+    - `(m)` is the destination node

     The **WHERE** clause specifies a filter constraint on the edges, and hence nodes, the query should return.

     See the [PGQL site](https://pgql-lang.org) and specification for more details on the syntax and features of the language.
     The Getting Started notebook folder also has a tutorial on PGQL.

-4. Note that dependency graph is essetianlly a tree with one Forms module at the root, i.e. the landing page, connected to all others (i.e. screens you can navigate to in the application).
+4. Note that dependency graph is essentially a tree with one Forms module at the root, i.e. the landing page, connected to all others (i.e. screens you can navigate to in the application).
     So this isn't a very useful avenue for exploration.
 Let's instead look at the graph of relationships between the database tables as defined either in the data model or in the application logic.
 That is, we load and view the subgraph with edges having a reason of `Data Model` or `Implementation`.
     That query is similar to one above with just a simple change to the WHERE clause.